-- o Disseminate findings of this document to all state agencies. - o Reconfirm Executive Order 8610, insist on its observance, and monitor state and regional agencies for faithful compliance. - o Encourage more research on the Minnesota Hispanic community, particularly by Hispanic researchers. - o Demand an equitable 1990 decennial census for Minnesota, particularly as this relates to minorities, and steadfastly monitor progress by the Bureau of the Census toward this goal. - o Provide continued research funding for the Spanish Speaking Affairs Council's efforts to increase the data available on the Hispanic community.
+- o Disseminate findings of this document to all state agencies. - o Reissue Executive Order 8610, insist on its observance, and monitor agencies for faithful compliance. - o Encourage more research on the Minnesota Hispanic community, particularly by Hispanic researchers. - o Provide continued research funding for the Spanish Speaking Affairs Council's efforts to increase the data available on the Hispanic community.